AcademySoftwareFoundation/openexr/GOVERNANCE.md

 The intention of the agenda is not to approve or review all patches.
-That should happen continuously on GitHub and be handled by the larger group of Committers.
+That should happen continuously on GitHub and be handled by the larger group of committers.

-Any community member or Contributor can ask that something be reviewed by the TSC at the meeting by logging a GitHub issue.
-Any Committer, TSC member, or the meeting chair can bring the issue to the TSC's attention by applying the `TSC` label.
+Any community member or contributor can ask that something be reviewed by the TSC at the meeting by logging a GitHub issue.
+Any committer, TSC member, or the meeting chair can bring the issue to the TSC's attention by applying the `TSC` label.